SoftUni-Internal/interactive-content/EN/03-Software-Development-Concepts/02-Fundamental-Software-Engineering-Concepts.md

 - the square root function: "**sqrt of**" "**x**", which takes a number as input and returns another number as output,
 - and the function "**sort of list**", which takes a list as input and returns a new list as output.

-Both functions have **no side effects** :

-- they do not change anything;
-- they do not read or write external data;
-- and they do not use state.
+Both functions have **no side effects** they do not change anything, they do not read or write external data and they do not use state.

 They are **pure functions**.